memes/gce-metric/README.md

 A synthetic metric generator for Google Cloud that will create a time-series of artificial metrics that can be consumed by an autoscaler, or other metric-bound resource.
-By default, the application will automatically try to generate a time-series with labels that match those automatically generated for [gce_instance] or [gke_container] metrics if an appropriate Google Cloud environment is detected.with fallback to [generic_node] metrics.
+The application will automatically generate a time-series with labels appropriate for [gce_instance] or [gke_container] metrics, if detected, with fallback to [generic_node] metrics.

 ## Usage